sjbylo/lab-azure-service-operator/README.md

 # Extract the MySQL user's secret information

-Wait for all resources to be provisioned and extract the password:
+Wait for all resources to be provisioned and extract the DB access credentials:

 ```
 #eval `bin/ksec my-demo-mysqluser`
 eval `oc get secret my-demo-mysqluser -o go-template='{{range $k,$v := .data}}{{printf "%s='\''" $k}}{{if not $v}}{{$v}}{{else}}{{$v | base64decode}}{{end}}{{"'\''\n"}}{{end}}'`
 ```
-Note: My useful ksec script is also in this repo under the bin dir.
+Note: My useful `ksec` script can also be used which is in this repo under the bin dir.

 # Log into the DB